rticommunity/rtiperftest/srcDoc/test_parameters.rst

    See Number of Iterations vs. Latency Count.

-   **Default:** ``-1`` (if ``-latencyTest`` is not specified, automatically adjust to 10000; if -latency Test is specified, automatically adjust to 1).
+   **Default:** ``-1`` (if ``-latencyTest`` is not specified, automatically adjusted to 10000 or ``-numIter`` whichever is less; if -latency Test is specified, automatically adjusted to 1).

    **Range:** must be ``<= -numIter``